-With the exception of a construction agreement in relation to a conventional public procurement (without project finance debt being employed), performance bonds are not widely used in relation to construction agreements in Japan, except for projects where international sponsors are involved.
-Where performance bonds are required in relation to those projects, they often take a form of demand guarantee under the Uniform Rules for Demand Guarantees published by the International Chamber of Commerce.
+With the exception of a construction agreement in relation to a conventional public procurement (without project finance debt being employed), performance bonds are not widely used in construction agreements, except for projects in which international sponsors are involved.
+If performance bonds are required for such a project, they often take the form of a demand guarantee under the Uniform Rules for Demand Guarantees published by the International Chamber of Commerce.